 The RRS TFC-14 Mk2 is shown folded inside of the TVC-34L in the above image.
 While the size difference is obvious, I often travel with both and this rubber-against-rubber orientation is relatively compact for this purpose.

 All other aspects being equal, larger diameter leg sections will provide greater stability and lower vibrations than smaller diameters.
 Leg wall thickness and construction details are other aspects that come heavily into play here.
 In general, you carry a tripod by the top leg section and very thick leg sections can become more difficult to control.
-RRS model have a moderately thick leg diameter.
+RRS 3-series tripod models have a moderately thick leg diameter.
 When I first used these models, I was accustomed to Gitzo's thinner leg sections and I didn't find the difference a positive one.
 After using the RRS models for a period of time, the difference no longer bothered me.

 While the diameter of the top plate/platform may hint at the strength of the tripod's chassis, it more-directly ties into the base size of the head being attached with the smaller diameter of the two potentially being a limiting factor for stability.
 This measurement is taken from the perimeter of the top-most portion of the top plate, the surface width available for contact with a head.
 The TVC 34 and 34L accept most full-sized heads without a problem.

 All other aspects being equal, lighter is better.
 All other aspects are not always equal and a compromise is always being made to achieve the lightest weights.
 The farther and longer you have to carry a tripod, the more important light weight becomes.
-Weight does not matter much for studio-use tripods that are seldom carried for more than a minute while multi-day backpackers live at the other end of the spectrum.
+The weight does not matter much for studio-use tripods that are seldom carried for more than a minute while multi-day backpackers live at the other end of the spectrum.
 Those flying are required to comply with luggage weight restrictions and, in this case, tripod weight becomes a strong consideration.

 All RRS carbon fiber tripods are or are among the best-in-class for their strength and rigidity to weight ratio.
 This factor alone can be the reason to choose one of these models.